Martyr (band)

-Martyr is a Canadian death metal band from Trois-Rivières, Québec.
-Their musical style consists of mostly progressive use of melodics and variations of thrash and death metal influences.
+Martyr is a Canadian technical death metal band from Trois-Rivières, Québec.
+Their style consists of progressive use of melodics and variations of thrash and death metal.
+In June 2026, Martyr announced the remixed and remastered reissues of their first three studio albums on Relapse Records.

 History

-Formed in 1994 by brothers Daniel (guitar, vocals) and François Mongrain (bass), along with Pier-Luc Lampron (guitar) and François Richard (drums), Martyr recorded a demo tape in September 1995 titled Ostrogoth.
-In September 1997, the drummer François Richard left the band being replaced by Patrice Hamelin, the full-length debut Hopeless Hopes was self-released in November that same year.
+Martyr is a Canadian technical death metal band formed in 1989 by brothers Daniel Mongrain (guitar, lead vocals) and François Mongrain (bass, lead and backing vocals).
+Guitarist Pier-Luc Lampron joined the band in 1993.
+Martyr recorded a demo tape in September 1995, Ostrogoth.
+Drummer François Richard joined the band in 1996 and left 1997, replaced with Patrice Hamelin.
+In November 1997, the band self-released its debut full-length album, Hopeless Hopes.

-Martyr independently released their second album, Warp Zone, in 2000.
-Lampron had left the band and was replaced on the guitar by Martin Carbonneau.
+Martyr self-released their second album, Warp Zone, in 2000, and a live album, Extracting the Core 2001, a year later.

-In 2006, the band released an album, Feeding the Abscess.
-In 2008, the band released a video, Havoc in Quebec City.
+In 2006, the band released a third studio album, Feeding the Abscess.
+In 2008, the band released the DVD Havoc in Quebec City.

 Daniel Mongrain joined Voivod in 2008, under the nickname "Chewy".

-Martyr went on hiatus in 2012 due to disagreements between band members.
-The band reformed in 2023 and headlined the Trois-Rivières Metalfest in November, playing their second album Warp Zone in its entirety.
+Martyr went on hiatus in 2012 due to internal disagreements.

+The band reformed in 2023 and headlined the Trois-Rivières Metalfest in November, playing their second album, Warp Zone, in full.

+In June 2026, Martyr announced the remixed and remastered reissues of their first three studio albums on Relapse Records.